EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/installation.md

 ## Install Python using `conda`

-Napari is a Python package, so in order to install it you'll have to have Python installed on your machine as well.
-If you don't have Python, Anaconda, or Miniconda installed already, we recommend that you install `Miniconda` which is based on the [conda package manager](https://docs.conda.io/en/latest/).
-Follow the link below and download the installer:
+Napari is a Python package.
+Therefore, to install it, you must first install Python.
+If you haven't yet installed Python, Anaconda, or Miniconda on your machine, we recommend you install `Miniconda` which is based on the [conda package manager](https://docs.conda.io/en/latest/).
+Click on the link below to download the installer:

 **Miniconda**: https://docs.conda.io/en/latest/miniconda.html